tgurriet/3laws/docs/sources/user_guide/runtime_assurance.rst

 The Fault Management part of the RAM is therefore in charge of managing 4 modes of operation with configurable behaviors (see :ref:`control panel configuration <config_sup_fault_management>`):

 - **Passthrough**: The RAM publishes the latest desired input message it received un-altered.
 It won't publish anything until a first message has been received.
-This mode can be transition in-to and out-of at any time by publishing a boolean to the **/lll/ram/enable** topic (true to enter Passthrough mode, false to exit Passthrough mode).
+This mode can be transition in-to and out-of at any time by publishing a boolean to the **/lll/ram/enable** topic (false to enter Passthrough mode, true to exit Passthrough mode).

 - **Initialization**: Waiting to receive a first message from one of the 3 critical sources of data.

 - **Nominal operation**: The RAM is publishing the best "safe" input command based on the latest data received.

-- **Fault**: The RAM is not able to perform its function, and realizes the configured **Failure Command Mode**:
+- **Fault**: The RAM is not able to perform its function due to an internal error or an external timeout, and realizes the configured **Failure Command Mode**:

   * Send Zero: An input of 0 is published.